How to: Be a freeware champion

 2. Click the Advanced tab, and in the Secure Logon section, place a checkmark on “Require users to press Ctrl+Alt+Delete”

 3. Hit Apply, and OK.
-And log off to see the changes!
+And log off to see the changes

 How to: Export Android phone contacts to Microsoft Outlook

-Topic originally covered in a another article.
+Topic originally covered in another article.

 This set of instructions is a bit misleading.
 Misleading if you have the following set of circumstances: